rddaz2013/pantera/README.md

 Pantera is a toolbox for using and extending Cantera in Python: [http://charlesreid1.github.io/pantera](http://charlesreid1.github.io/pantera)

+Pantera is in beta and is under active development.

+Pantera is _not_ a finished product!

 ## What is Cantera?

 Cantera is an object-oriented toolkit for chemical kinetics.